Prashantsaxena88811/anjaliProject/readme.txt

-THIS PROJECT CONtains the file of generic cmp
+THIS PROJECT CONtains the file of generic cmpd